-This has been the case at Topsham RFC, who started a walking rugby programme more than three years ago.
-It began with a small group of older men and women, but by the end of the first season there were 12 regular players.
-They now have a pool of more than 30 regular players, playing on a Monday at 6pm (summer), Tuesday at 6pm (winter) and Thursday at 5pm (with drinks in the members bar afterwards).
+This has been the case at Topsham RFC, who started a walking rugby programme in January 2017.
+It began with a handful of older men and women, but by the end of the first season there were 12 regular players.
+They now have 50 members/players, who play on Tuesdays at 6pm and Thursdays at 5pm (with drinks in the members bar afterwards).

-Topsham’s John Carroll said: “It’s competitive and good fun and open to all levels of fitness and skill.
-We have players recovering from heart surgery, suffering with Parkinson’s, trauma and all manner of minor ailments, we have a Paralympian as well, and they all say walking rugby really helps.
+Topsham’s John Carroll said: “It’s competitive, social and good fun and open to all levels of fitness and skill.
+We have players recovering from heart surgery, suffering with Parkinson’s, trauma and all manner of minor ailments, we have a Paralympian as well, and they all say walking rugby really helps them.@

 Topsham have helped several clubs find their feet in establishing a walking rugby section.